jatin-pahuja/Temporary-add-to-version-control/README.md

 # Temporary-add-to-version-control
-Just made this repository to understand version control and pushing code to Github using Rstudio
+Just made this repository to understand version control and how to push code to Github using Rstudio